department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 concurrence: incomplete
 ---

 If you’re enrolled in a high-tech program and intend to work in a high-tech industry, you may be eligible to receive a lump-sum payment of 60% of tuition and fees.
-VA issues accelerated payment to you instead of the monthly benefits you would otherwise receive.
+We issue accelerated payment to you instead of the monthly benefits you would otherwise get.
 This program covers the higher per-month costs associated with these courses of study.

 <div class="call-out" markdown="1">

-### Are you eligible for education benefits?
+### Can I get these education benefits?
-Yes, if:

--	You are an active-duty GI Bill recipient, in which case both degree and non-degree programs qualify.
+You can get these benefits if you're an active-duty GI Bill recipient, in which case both degree and non-degree programs qualify and:
--	You are a REAP recipient or a Reservist using the Reserve GI Bill while pursuing a non-degree program for two years or less.
+-	You are a REAP recipient or a Reservist using the Reserve GI Bill while pursuing a non-degree program for two years or less, **and**
--	Your tuition and fees exceed 200% of the monthly amount of educational assistance you would otherwise be eligible to receive during the certified period of enrollment.
+-	Your tuition and fees exceed 200% of the monthly amount of educational assistance you would otherwise be eligible to get during the certified period of enrollment.

-**Exception:** This benefit is not available under the Post-9/11 GI Bill, Dependents’ Educational Assistance program, or VEAP.
+**Exception:** This benefit isn't available under the Post-9/11 GI Bill, Dependents’ Educational Assistance (DEA) program, or VEAP.

-### Who's covered
+### Who's covered?
 Veterans
 </div>

-### Available benefits
+### What benefits can I get?

 Education benefits in the form of accelerated payments of 60% of tuition and fees for high-cost high-tech programs.

-### How it works
+### How do I get these benefits?

+Ask your school to include your request for accelerated payment to us when it turns in your enrollment information.

 You must be enrolled in one of the following categories: